samirleal/GeRMS/README.md

 # GeRMS
-Group Project Repository for the Software Engineering project.
-Gustavo, Ryan, Mark, Samir.
+Software Engineering Project with Gustavo, Ryan, and Sam